lovepigeons/Inject4j/README.md

 ### Q: Is constructor injection the only supported injection method?
 **A:** Yes, currently the library only supports constructor injection, which is generally considered the best practice for dependency injection as it ensures all dependencies are provided at object creation time.

+## License

+Inject4j is released under the Apache 2.0 license.

+See the LICENSE file for the full text.